 - 1/4 cup oats

-- Preheat oven to 350º F. Spray a 9x13 baking dish with nonstick cooking spray.
+- Preheat oven to 350º F. Spray a 9×13 baking dish with nonstick cooking spray.
 Set aside.

 - In a small dish, combine all of the ingredients for streusel topping, mixing together with a pastry blender, a fork or even with your fingers.
 Add to the top of the apple breakfast cake batter.

 - Bake cake in preheated oven for 40-45 minutes until a cake tester inserted in the center comes out clean.
+You can follow my tips for how to tell when your cake is done.
 Allow to cool for about 15 minutes before serving.

 - Cover cake slices tightly with plastic wrap or store in an airtight container for up to 3 days.